Romanian Mexicans

 Romanian Mexicans are Mexicans with full or partial Romanian ancestry.
 Most of them work in Mexico as either professionals, concert artists, merchants or actors.
 According to the 2020 census of INEGI, there are 569 Romanians residing in Mexico.

+History

+Since the second half of the 19th century, Romanians began to move to Mexico, establishing direct contacts with the country and with the Mexican people.
+The first of them arrived in Mexico in 1862, being part of the expeditionary force sent by the Emperor of France, Napoleon III, to defeat the Mexican rebellion led by Benito Juárez, (George Bibescu).